JanUwU42/JanUwU42/README.md

 - 👋 Hi, I’m @JanUwU42
 - 👀 I’m interested in Coding, Anime, Manga, Videogames, Drawing, and many more Nerd Stuff :3
-- 🌱 I’m currently learning Swift, Python
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on Mariengraden Coding projects and learn new things ^-^
 - 💻 My favourite editor is Atom :3